godspeedsystems/gs-documentation/docs/data_sources/create_your_data_source.md

         └── functions
 ```

-4. Afterward, you can access the methods provided by `GSDataSource`.
+3. Afterward, you can access the methods provided by `GSDataSource`.
 Initialize your client by calling the `initClient()` function.

-5. Once your client is initialized, you can execute its methods using the `execute` function.
+4. Once your client is initialized, you can execute its methods using the `execute` function.

 <details>
-<summary> let's use axios as an example of datasource :</summary>
+  <summary>let's use kafka as an example of an datasource :</summary>

 #### Project structure